Police Brutality Lawyer in Des Moines, Iowa

-Police brutality is a rising force in the world of crime, and much like insurance companies police men believe they can undercut and harm those who they deem as “beneath them.”
-Johnston Martineau LLP knows that nobody is beneath the police, not even police officers, and they will see that police brutality is dealt with through the legal system in the appropriate manner.
+Police brutality is a rising force in the world of crime, and much like insurance companies, policemen believe they can undercut and harm those who they deem as “beneath them.”
+Des Moines Injury Law LLP knows that nobody is beneath the police, not even police officers, and each police brutality lawyer in Des Moines, IA will see that police brutality is dealt with through the Iowa legal system in the appropriate manner.

 What Is Police Brutality?

 This is a term used to describe the brutality that people experience from the police when they have their rights violated.
 People who experience police brutality may be beaten, experience abuse that’s racially focused, be killed unlawfully, be tortured, and much more.

 You may find yourself wondering why police brutality is a human rights issue, and that’s okay.
 The police are an organized group of people who are tasked with upholding the laws, however, sometimes they may think themselves above the law.
 The issue stands when officers begin to misuse their power.

 This is especially true if the police are unlawfully detaining people, unlawfully killing people, or if the police force is considered to be excessive; whether in size or in the type of weapons they have.
 Police forces that are deemed excessive in nature, and have a history of misusing their power, have the ability to take away the people’s right to freedoms.
 These freedoms, such as the freedom of life, the right to liberty, the right to security, the right to equal protection, and many more are inherent parts of human life.

 From the news, it’d seem so.
 In fact, there are international laws that govern when the police can use lethal force.
 The UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials, or BPUFF, is one such law that deals with police and the use of force.